Available for Interviews: Carol Barkes

 3) Don’t live in the past.
 Do not get stuck in the past and do not expect to convince the other person you are right.
 Instead, focus on the future and how it will look beyond the current conflict.

-4) Harness your noggin.
+4) Harness your brain.
 When we are in an argument, the flight, flight or freeze part of our brain takes over making it challenging to logically think and not just react.
 Give parties time to reactivate the prefrontal cortex (the genius part of our brain).
 If we don’t, conflicts take longer and there is more of a chance of long-term damage to the relationship.

 5) Understand how negativity works.
 Acknowledge that our brains focus on negativity so in a fight it is easy to remember all the things someone did wrong.
 However, by recognizing this, we can teach ourselves to look for positive memories and avoid throwing the kitchen sink into the conflict.

-Available for Interviews: Carol Barkes.
+Interview: Carol Barkes.

-Success In Media, Inc.
+Success in Media, Inc.